NEW MEMBER OFFER!

 On that topic: If you’re not having fun in powder, you’re doing it wrong

 The downhill kick-turn can be a lifesaver when you realize you’re in over your head and need to change directions (like when you realize you’re standing on top of a cliff band).
-This maneuver takes a little practice to perform confidently, but it’s a tool you need in the tool box if you want to advance to extreme terrain.
-Practice on flat slopes so you get the hang of it on low consequence terrain.
+This maneuver takes a little practice to perform confidently, but it’s a tool you need in the toolbox if you want to advance to extreme terrain.
+Practice on flat slopes to get the hang of it on low-consequence terrain. —K.R.

 Skier performs kick turn